PittPrat/uw-msis-gpt-lab/instructions/colab_guide.md

 ## Cell 4: The Magic Launch (Tunneling)

-This runs the app and gives the student a clickable URL.
+This runs the app and gives you a clickable URL.

 **Option 1: Using localtunnel (Recommended)**